pujitm/personal-blog/src/pages/blog/a-better-take-home-software-interview.md

 | Integrates linter in development process (either via CI or git hooks)           |     1     |
 | Bonus for pointing out mistakes in specs or provided code/tests                 |     1     |

-Then, as per the developers' wishes, I also wrote my submission (link to github, with commit sha).
+Then, my team asked me to write a submission as well [(link to repo)](https://github.com/Be-Next-Tech/checkout-system-pricing-pujitm/tree/a75ff38412d255d6aeee4d2a2dee424da4ec9ba5)\[1\].

 > Side Note: I tried to use Github Classroom for the interview workflow.
 > In hindsight, I should have made a separate organization specifically for these take-home questions.